 - Choose a rental company that offers points or discounts through your credit card, a membership, or your business.

-- Choose based on price: I recommend AutoEurope, a comparison site, to determine which companies are offering the best deals for my dates.
+- Choose based on price: Both Discover Cars and AutoEurope are comparison sites which can be used to determine which companies are offering the best deals for your dates.

 - Choose based on availability: some car rental companies are only available at airports.
 If you are planning to pick up or drop off at other locations you will have fewer options.

 - Choose based on your age.
-Drivers ages 25- 74 should have no problem choosing a few Irish car rental companies to compare.
+Drivers ages 25-74 should have no problem choosing a few Ireland car rental companies to compare.
 Drivers aged 21-24 and 75 and older will find fewer options, higher rates and/ or extra fees.
 If you are under age 21 you can not rent a car in Ireland.

 Do you have your car rental companies narrowed down?